escotoj/ReactionApp/README.md

 (This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.)
 - ADD full REAME
 - get mongoDB connected `+`
+- API routes for user and thought

 ## CODE NEEDED FOR SERVER

-brew services restart mongodb-community brew services stop mongodb-community@6.0
+- brew services restart mongodb-community
+- brew services stop mongodb-community@6.0

 brew services start mongodb-community@6.0 (gives error regarding bootstrap)